 - Con or Bust

 Con or Bust helps people of color/non-white people attend science fiction and fantasy conventions.
-Sirens’s staff have donated Sirens registrations to Con or Bust in the past, but this year, Sirens would like to provide Con or Bust with three Sirens registrations and Sirens Shuttle tickets in order to help people of color/non-white people attend Sirens.
+This year, Sirens would like to provide Con or Bust with three Sirens registrations and Sirens Shuttle tickets in order to help people of color/non-white people attend Sirens.
 Con or Bust will allocate these registrations according to its rules.

 - Programming Presenters

 Every voice at Sirens is vital to the vibrancy and diversity of our conversations, but we always appreciate the skill, talent, and expertise that our accepted programming presenters have volunteered to share with our community.
-In the past, because of a generous donor, we were able to provide two presenter scholarships, and we’d like to again recognize exemplary programming proposals with financial support.
-This year, we’d like to award three accepted presentations with a Sirens registration and Shuttle ticket.
+This year, we’d again like to recognize three exemplary programming proposals with a Sirens registration and Shuttle ticket.
 (Selected presentations with co-presenters who have opted in for scholarship eligibility will share the funds across applicable presenters.)
 These are merit-based scholarships, and will be selected by a committee.

 - Financial Hardship

 People sometimes say that money makes the world go round; we’d like to counter with the idea that generosity makes the world go round.
 Not all individuals who wish to attend Sirens can afford to do so, and you can help make Sirens a possibility for those who can’t.
-Sirens would like to award as many selected recipients as possible with a Sirens registration and Sirens Shuttle ticket, in the hopes that this will enable them to attend Sirens in the fall.
+Sirens would like to award at least three selected recipients with a Sirens registration and Sirens Shuttle ticket, in the hopes that this will enable them to attend Sirens in the fall.
+Recipients will be chosen randomly from those who seek assistance.

 Edith Hope Bishop